 Example IC Meal Plan

 Crafting a meal plan that uses ingredients suitable for interstitial cystitis (IC) is important.
-Here’s an example of what to eat in a day for IC:
+Here’s an example of the best interstitial cystitis diet:

 Breakfast: Quinoa Breakfast Bowl